microsoft/WhatTheHack/037-WindowsVirtualDesktop/Student/09-Automate-AVD-Tasks.md

 In this challenge you need to complete the following management tasks:

-1. Replace the WVD session hosts in the UK South host pool with a new image
+1. Replace the AVD session hosts in the UK South host pool with a new image

     - 1.1: Turn drain mode on for the session hosts using PowerShell
     - 1.2: Validate no sessions exist on the session hosts using PowerShell